HobbyJoy?

 What is that name symptomatic about, if anything?
-Let’s look at the word “hobby” first.
+Let’s look at the word “hobby” first and “joy” second.

 Decades ago, my spouse told me that the late Rev. Sun Myung Moon once had said that people should live their lives as a hobby.
 It then sounded intriguing to me, and I wondered why anyone would say so, especially a man so dedicated to his God as the Rev. Moon was.
 Should religious people or people of faith not live their lives as martyrs, as existential philosopher Søren Kierkegaard suggested, or perhaps simply as ascetics or in some other esoteric kind of mode?

-My hunch then was that living one’s life as if a hobby would offer a lot more joy than living a life as if being a mere sacrificial lamb or means to an end.
+My hunch then was that living one’s life as if a hobby would offer a lot more joy than living a life as if being a mere sacrificial lamb or means to someone else’s end.
 I have not found myself to be wrong yet.

-Moritz Schlick (1882–1936), German philosopher, physicist, and founding father of logical positivism and the Vienna Circle, bears that attitude out in his remarkable essay entitled “On the Meaning of Life.”
+Moritz Schlick, German philosopher, physicist, and founding father of logical positivism and the Vienna Circle, bears that attitude out in his remarkable essay entitled “On the Meaning of Life.”

 Quoting Wendell O’Brien in the Internet Encyclopedia of Philosophy: